Karlelisa/FamilyFeud-GroupProject2/README.md

 ## Heroku Link:
 Click on the below link, go to the home page and click Enter to play!
+(The link is coming soon.
+Please check back later.)

 ## Database Screenshot